Thursday – The Last Supper and Gethsemane

-Jesus Washes His Disciples’ Feet: According to John’s Gospel, “Jesus knew that the time had come for him to leave this world and go to the Father.
+Jesus Washes His Disciples’ Feet: John’s gospel tells us that “Jesus knew that the time had come for him to leave this world and go to the Father.
 Having loved his own who were in the world, he now showed them the full extent of his love” (John 13:1).
-John tells us that Satan had already prompted Judas Iscariot to betray Jesus.
+John tells us that the devil had already prompted Judas Iscariot to betray Jesus.
 After the meal, Jesus gets up and begins to wash his disciples feet.
-Jesus says to his disciples, “You do not realize now what I am doing, but later you will understand” (John 13:7).
-Jesus tells his disciples that they should also wash one another’s feet, being humble in service towards others.
+Jesus tells his disciples, “You do not realize now what I am doing, but later you will understand” (John 13:7).
+Jesus tells his disciples that they should also wash one another’s feet, that they should be humble in service towards others.

 The gospel of Mark tells us that when they had sung a hymn, they went out to the Mount of Olives (Mark 14:26).

 Gethsemane: Mark 14:32-42: 32 They went to a place called Gethsemane, and Jesus said to his disciples, “Sit here while I pray.”
 33 He took Peter, James and John along with him, and he began to be deeply distressed and troubled.
 34 “My soul is overwhelmed with sorrow to the point of death,” he said to them.
 “Stay here and keep watch.”